 outskirts of Vallejo, Calif.

-Method of attack: Darlene Ferrin, age 22, was shot five times.
+Method of attack: Darlene Ferrin, age 22, was shot nine times.
 Mike Mageau, age 19,

 was shot four times.
 The weapon was a 9mm semi-automatic pistol.
 There was no indication